Welcome to my guide for the Mercedes Active Body Control (ABC) Suspension System.

 (system needs to be calibrated using SDS (or a scan tool capable of accessing the ABC control module))

-The calibration settings entered into SDS may be invalid.
+| Try to recalibrate the ride height.
+The calibration settings entered into SDS may be invalid. |

 C1126,C1127,C1128,C1129